SuperHouse/esp-open-rtos/extras/lis3mdl/README.md

                 // get the source of the interrupt and reset INT signals lis3mdl_get_int_source (sensor, &int_src);

-                // in case of DRDY interrupt
+                // in case of DRDY interrupt or activity interrupt read one data sample if (int_src.active)
-                if (int_src.active)
                     read_data ();
             }